Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

 Following this approach, we will find that the coupled dynamics of the quantum state and noise becomes weakly equivalent to a process driven by white noise in the vanishing $\tau$ limit.
 The weak equivalence implies agreement in terms of time-dependent probabilities, i.e. agreement at the level of averages, but not on individual trajectories.
-The white-noise driven state dynamics is described by a single Markovian equation, similar to (but distinct from) the SSE. this can be used to obtain a master equation for the state dynamics, which in turn yields the condition under which Born's rule expectation values are obtained.
+Schematically, this will be shown subsequently to imply (under temporal integrals) that: where `$\circ$' denotes the Stratonovich product and the diffusion parameter $\mathcal{D}$ is the effective coupling constant of the stochastic term in the limit of vanishing correlation time. $\mathcal{D}$ depends on a combination of the $\tau$ and the original coupling constant $G$, such that $\mathcal{D}$ is held constant as the correlation time is taken to zero.
+The white-noise driven state dynamics is described by a single Markovian equation, similar to (but distinct from) the SSE.
+This can be used to obtain a master equation for the state dynamics, which in turn yields the condition under which Born's rule expectation values are obtained.

-~\\ \emph{Kolmogorov Backward equation} --- Since we are interested in obtaining a master equation for the state evolution which indicates adherence to Born's rule, we will consider the time evolution of the squared component $z_t\equiv|\braket{0}{\psi_t}|^2$, rather than that of the state vector itself.
+~\\ \emph{Kolmogorov Backward equation} -- Since we are interested in obtaining a master equation for the state evolution which indicates adherence to Born's rule, we will consider the time evolution of the squared component $z_t\equiv|\braket{0}{\psi_t}|^2$, rather than that of the state vector itself.
 Using the conservation of normalization and writing $\bra{0}\ket{\psi_t}=\alpha_t$ we find from Eq.~\eqref{Eq4:smalltaupair} that: